orellabac/onprem-install/docs/README.preview-single-host.md

     $ ./single-host-preview-install.sh -a install
     ```

+1. Note that this step is only needed if you do NOT intend to use CodeStream's Slack or MS Teams integrations.

-1. Update the *emailDeliveryService.NodeMailer* section of the config file to
+   Update the *emailDeliveryService.NodeMailer* section of the config file to
    work with the SMTP mailer of your choice.
 If you want to send email out via
    a **GMail** or **G-Suite** account, set the following properties:
     ```